seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 Yes, brother, you may live:
 There is a devilish mercy in the judge,
-If you’ll implore it, that will free your life,
+If you'll implore it, that will free your life,
 But fetter you till death.

 **CLAUDIO**